wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/windows-registry-monitoring.rst

 Visualize the alert
 ^^^^^^^^^^^^^^^^^^^

-Navigate to **File integrity monitoring** on the Wazuh dashboard to view the alert generated when the FIM module detects changes in the Windows startup registries.
+Navigate to **File Integrity Monitoring** on the Wazuh dashboard to view the alert generated when the FIM module detects changes in the Windows startup registries.

 .. thumbnail:: /images/manual/fim/changed-windows-startup-registries.png
   :title: Changes in the Windows startup registries
   :alt: Changes in the Windows startup registries
   :align: center
   :width: 80%